HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/codesamples/reactjs.md

     [Google tutorials](https://www.google.com/search?q=react+tutorial+2023)

-## Prerequisites
+## Before you begin

-- You are familiar with [ReactJS](https://react.dev)
+- You are familiar with [ReactJS](https://react.dev).

-- NodeJS and ReactJs CLI installed
+- You have installed NodeJS and ReactJs CLI.

-## Steps
+## Procedure

-In the steps below, the name of the application (and thus the folder name) will be `mydominoreact`.
+In the steps below, the name of the application, and thus the folder name, will be `mydominoreact`.
 Each application needs its own name, so replace `mydominoreact` with the name of your choice.
-Following web conventions, use lowercase characters and nothing special in the name (especially no spaces or slashes in any direction).
+Following web conventions, use lowercase characters and nothing special in the name, especially no spaces or slashes in any direction.

 1. To ensure proper path resolution, you need to add `PUBLIC_URL=/keepweb/mypromydominoreactject` parameter to `.env` file.